 Each message on screen contains information about when it's scheduled for deletion.
 "Immediate deletion" means that the message has expired, and will be deleted the next time the deletion task runs.

-See Service Control Error Retention Period to learn more about scheduling automatic disposal of archived messages.
+See Service Control Error Retention Period to learn more about scheduling automatic disposal of deleted messages.

-If there are failed messages that were archiced by mistake, these can be unarchived via the Archived Messages tab.
-Once unarchived, they will be then displayed in the Failed Message Groups and Failed Messages screen, where they can be retried or archived again.
+If there are failed messages that were deleted by mistake, they can be restored via the Deleted Messages tab.
+Once restored, they will be displayed in the Failed Message Groups and Failed Messages screen, where they can be retried or deleted again.